mariusavram91/bike-shop/README.md

 ---

-> Data model: What data model would best support this application?
+> **Data model**: What data model would best support this application?
 Can you describe it?
 Include table specifications (or documents if it's a non-relational database) with fields, their associations, and the meaning of each entity.

 See choice for a relational database in the `Breakdown of Tech Stack` section in this document.